BijayRana123/nextJs-cloud-ledger/to-do.md

 The sales module now provides a complete solution for managing sales transactions, with support for both domestic and export sales, customer management, and integration with the existing organization access control system.

 ### Update (2023-10-15):
-- Fixed the date picker in the add-sales-bill page to use NepaliDatePicker for consistency with the purchase functionality
+- Fixed the date picker in the add-sales-voucher page to use NepaliDatePicker for consistency with the purchase functionality
 - Updated the date handling to work correctly with the NepaliDatePicker component
 - Ensured consistent date format across the application